Indian Economy

 Central Board of Direct Tax (CBDT)

-The Central Board of Direct Taxes (CBDT), created by the Central Board of Revenue Act 1963, is the apex body entrusted with the responsibility of administering direct tax laws in India.
+The Central Board of Direct Taxes (CBDT), established by the Central Board of Revenue Act, 1963, is the apex body responsible for administering direct tax laws in India.

 CBDT is the cadre controlling authority for the Income Tax.